Father and son paint the interior walls of their home.

 Pros

-• Increase your home’s value.
-Home improvements can increase the value of your home, which can be an asset if you plan to sell in the future.
+• Increase your home’s value: Home improvements can boost your property value, which can be an asset if you plan to sell in the future.

-• Convenience.
-When you take out a home improvement loan, you streamline the financing process.
+• Convenience: A home improvement personal loan can streamline the financing process if the homeowner’s other financial alternative was to pay for renovations via multiple credit cards.
 You’ll repay one lender each month instead of juggling multiple lenders and payments.

 Cons

-• You’re taking on more debt.
-A home improvement loan will add to your total debt, so if you aren’t careful, you can find yourself over-extended financially.
+• You’ll take on more debt: A home improvement loan will add to your total debt, so if you’re not careful, you could overextend yourself financially.

-• Putting your home at risk.
-If you take out a secured loan, like a HELOC or home equity loan, you’re at risk of losing your home if you’re unable to repay the loan.
+• Some loans put your home at risk: If you take out a secured loan, like a HELOC or home equity loan, you’re at risk of losing your home if you’re unable to repay it.

-• Higher interest rates.
-Unsecured loans, like personal loans and credit cards, come with higher interest rates, increasing the amount you have to pay over the life of the loan.
+• Higher interest rates: An unsecured loan, such as a personal loan or credit card, comes with a higher interest rate, increasing the amount you have to pay over the life of the loan.

-Here are the main factors to consider when comparing your home improvement financing options:
+Here are some factors to consider when comparing home improvement loan options:

-• Annual percentage rate.
-Your APR is expressed as a percentage, and it calculates the total amount you’ll pay, including interest and fees.
-A higher APR means you’ll end up paying more over the life of the loan.
+• Annual percentage rate (APR): Your APR is expressed as a percentage, and it calculates the total amount you’ll pay, including interest and fees.
+A higher APR means you’ll pay more over the life of the loan.

-• Total loan amount.
-The total loan amount is the principal you borrow to finance your home improvements.
-A higher loan amount means more debt, and it’ll take longer to repay.
+• Total loan amount: The total loan amount is the principal you borrow to finance your home improvements.
+A higher loan amount means more debt and that it will take longer to repay.

-• Length of the loan term.
-The loan term is how long your lender gives you to repay the home improvement loan.
-Longer loan terms will result in lower monthly payments, but you’ll pay more overall.
+• Length of the loan term: The loan term is how long your lender gives you to repay the home improvement loan.
+A longer loan term will result in lower monthly payments, but you’ll pay more overall in interest.

-• Monthly payment amount.
-The monthly payment amount is how much you have to pay on your loan each month.
-You want to ensure that the monthly payment amount fits within your budget.
+• Monthly payment amount: This is the amount you must pay on your loan each month.
+You want to ensure that the monthly payment amount aligns with your budget.

 1. Check Your Credit Score

-Your credit score largely determines the interest rates and loan terms you’ll receive on your home improvement loan.
-Before applying, it’s a good idea to check your credit score.
-You can do this for free by visiting AnnualCreditReport.com.
+Your credit score largely determines the interest rate and loan terms you’ll receive on your home improvement loan.
+Before applying for a loan, check your credit score so you know where your credit stands.

 2. Review Your Home Equity

-Borrowers with more home equity have more options for home improvement financing.
-You can determine how much equity you have in your home by comparing the appraised value to how much you currently owe on your mortgage.
-A home equity loan or HELOC may make sense if your equity is at least 20% or higher.
+Borrowers with more home equity have more options for financing.
+You can determine how much equity you have in your home by comparing the appraised value to how much you owe on your mortgage.
+A home equity loan or HELOC may be ideal if you have at least 20% equity.

 3. Compare Your Financing Options

-Once you know the type of loan you want to apply for, receive quotes from at least three different lenders.
-Comparing your financing options will help you find the best rates and terms on the loan.
-During this stage, lenders do a soft inquiry on your credit so it won’t hurt your credit score.
+Once you know the type of loan you want, gather quotes from at least three lenders.
+Comparing your financing options will help you zero in on the best rates and terms.
+During this stage, lenders will perform a soft inquiry on your credit, which won’t impact your credit score.

 4. Submit An Application

-Once you’ve picked a lender, you can submit an application.
+Once you’ve picked a lender, submit an application.
 When you apply, your lender will ask for additional documentation to verify your income and employment.

 Once you’ve received the loan proceeds, you’ll begin repaying the home improvement loan.
-On a HELOC, you’re only required to pay interest for the first 10 years.
+On a HELOC, you’re required to pay interest for the first 10 years only.
+This means you may need to budget for a balloon payment or for higher payments (once principal payments begin) in the future.

 FAQ

-Here are answers to common questions about home improvement financing.
+Here are answers to common questions about finding the best home improvement loans:

-It depends on your lender and the type of loan you’re applying for.
-If you’re applying for a cash-out refinance, HELOC or home equity loan, the amount you can borrow will depend on your equity.
-If you’re applying for a personal loan, the amount you can borrow will depend on your credit score and financial situation.
+Various factors impact borrowing limits.
+If you’re applying for a cash-out refinance, HELOC or home equity loan, the amount you can borrow will depend on how much home equity you have.
+For a personal loan, the amount you can borrow will depend on your credit score and financial situation.

-It’s possible to get a home improvement loan with bad credit, but it will be more challenging to do so.
-The best bet is to apply for a government-backed loan, like an FHA 203(k) loan.
-You also can apply for a personal loan, though you likely will have to pay a higher interest rate.
+It’s possible to be approved for a home improvement loan with a low (or poor) credit score , but it will be more challenging.
+A credit score is considered poor if it is below 580 for FICO® Score or 600 for VantageScore®.
+In this case, your best bet may be to apply for a government-backed loan, like an FHA 203(k) loan.
+You also can apply for a personal loan, though you will likely have to pay a higher interest rate.

-The interest you pay on home equity loans is tax deductible if you use the funds for home improvements.
-However, most home improvement loans aren’t tax deductible.
+Most home improvement loans are not tax deductible.
+However, the interest you pay on a home equity loan or cash-out refinance is tax deductible if you use the funds for home improvements.

-A home improvement loan is a convenient and affordable way to finance a project.
-You can choose from many different financing types, each with different benefits and downsides.
-Considering your financial situation and goals will help you decide which home improvement loan is right for you.
+Home improvement loans are a convenient and affordable way to finance renovations and repairs.
+While you can choose from many different loan types, be sure to consider your financial situation and goals to determine which home improvement loan is right for you.

 Recommended For You